evildmp/diataxis-documentation-framework/reference-explanation.rst

 might contain illustrations) - but examples are fun things to develop, and it can be tempting to develop them into explanation (using them to say *why*, or show *what if*, or how it came to be).

-As a result one often finds explanatory material sprinkled into reference.
+As a result, one often finds explanatory material sprinkled into reference.
 This is bad for the reference, interrupted and obscured by digressions.
 But it's bad for the explanation too, because it's not allowed to develop appropriately and do its own work.